1984 Summer Olympics boycott: Non-boycotting socialist countries

 Fifteen communist and socialist-leaning countries did not join the Soviet-led boycott and participated in the 1984 Summer Olympics.
-The Soviet Union was only able to convince two of its eleven socialist African client states to join the boycott, as many of those nations remembered that the Soviets had failed to support the African boycott of the Montreal Games in 1976.
+The Soviet Union was only able to convince two of its eleven socialist African client states to join the boycott, as many of those nations remembered the Soviets' failure to support the African boycott of the Montreal Games in 1976.